ExCHP8/api_bloc/README.md

 }
 ```

-and then whenever you want to interact with the api, you just need to make this controller:
+Whenever you want to interact with the API, create a controller like this:

 ```dart
 class ReadUserRequest extends ReadSentryController {